-The Constitutional Change We Need to Protect Our Priceless Natural Resources
+The Constitutional Change We Need to Protect Our People & Priceless Natural Resources

 For decades, activists have relied on federal and state legislation to fight for a cleaner environment.
 And for decades, they’ve been fighting a losing battle.
-The sad truth is, our laws are designed to accommodate pollution rather than prevent it.
-It’s no wonder people feel powerless when it comes to preserving the quality of their water, air, public parks, and special natural spaces.
+The sad truth is, our laws are designed to accommodate pollution and legalize environmental degradation rather than prevent them.
+It’s no wonder people feel powerless when it comes to preserving the quality of their water, air, climate, public parks, and special natural spaces.

 But there is a solution, argues veteran environmentalist Maya K. van Rossum: bypass the laws and turn to the ultimate authority — our state and federal constitutions.

-Now, with The Green Amendment, van Rossum lays out an inspiring new agenda for environmental advocacy, one that will finally empower people, level the playing field, and provide real hope for communities everywhere.
+Now, with The Green Amendment, the People's Fight to Secure a Clean, Safe & Healthy Environment, van Rossum lays out an inspiring new agenda for environmental advocacy, one that will finally empower people, level the playing field, and provide real hope for communities everywhere.
 Readers will discover:

 - how legislative environmentalism has failed communities across America,

-- the transformational difference environmental constitutionalism can make,
+- the transformational difference environmental constitutionalism can make for environmental protection,

 - the economic imperative of environmental constitutionalism, and